Skip to main content

 1. Configure SNMP credentials

-3. Configure the list of devices to be polled
+2. Configure the list of devices to be polled, optionally using auto-discovery

 For more information about NFO SNMP Management, visit NFO Administration Guide SNMP Management section.